Last updated November 9th, 2021.

 I see smart money fleeing and interpret that as a stark warning about China’s future.

-Doing business, living, and investing in China just isn’t easy.
-The government makes things too difficult for foreigners and here are some examples.
+Doing business, living, and investing in China isn’t a simple endeavor at all.
+The government just makes things too hard if you’re a foreigner.

 In addition, you’ll have to get a medical certificate, criminal record check, proof of personal tax payment, and tons of corporate documents such as an annual inspection and asset valuation report.